 Where Should Attributes And Behaviors Be Defined?
 (2)

-•Rule of thumb: Don't put attributes and behaviors higher than they need to be in the inheritance hierarchy otherwise some classes will track information or perform actions that don't make sense.
+•Rule of thumb: Don't put attributes and behaviors higher than they need to be in the inheritance hierarchy otherwise some classes will track information or perform actions that are inappropriate.

 Monster